Last updated 16 September 2025

 Traditionally, borrowers have little bargaining power in negotiating loans.

 The National Credit Code (Credit Code) regulates all consumer lending, including new loans for residential investment property by non-corporate borrowers (individuals).
-The Credit Code is a schedule to the National Consumer Credit Protection Act 2009 (Cth) (NCCP Act).
+The Credit Code is contained in sch 1 of the National Consumer Credit Protection Act 2009 (Cth) (NCCP Act).

 This law applies to all continuing loans that were entered prior to 1 July 2010 and that were regulated by the previous state law (the Consumer Credit Code).